 - improvement in posture

-- balance had definitely improved – I could change her diaper standing up without her grabbing on tightly to me!
+- balance had definitely improved – I could change her diaper while she stood without her grabbing on tightly to me!

 - noticeably started moving more fluidly